daltonmatos/kk2-firmware/Readme.txt

 - The motor speed is set from the Minimum Throttle parameter on the 'Misc.
 Settings' screen.
 Its value range is 0 - 20% so make sure it is set at a level where all motors will spin.
 - Servos are not affected by this feature.
 - For the "V-Tail Hunter" motor layout the motors should spin up in a "Z" pattern.
-- For motor layouts, like "Y6", having motors on two levels (top and bottom) all motors on the first level should spin up before any motor on the next level starts spinning.

 User profiles
 =============
 Four user profiles are available in this firmware version.
 This allows most settings (including MPU6050 sensor settings) to be adjusted for different flying styles, batteries, weather conditions and more.
 User profiles are selected using the two middle buttons at the SAFE screen and there's an indicator for selected user profile in the upper right corner of the screen (P1 - P4).
-There's also a new menu item called "User Profile" where you can specify the default start-up profile, import data from a different user profile and reset the current user profile.
+There's also a menu item called "User Profile" where you can specify the default start-up profile, import data from a different user profile and reset the current user profile.

 ATTENTION:
 A user profile can be configured so that your model behaves very differently from the profile you normally use, so before take-off always make sure that you have the correct profile selected!
 Also remember that the default user profile is selected on every start-up!